waikato-datamining/docker-for-data-scientists/docs/basics.md

 6cac8a6cf141: Waiting
 ```

-And the finished pull like this:
+The output from the finished pull will look like this:

 ```commandline
 metal:[103]~>docker pull pytorch/pytorch:1.6.0-cuda10.1-cudnn7-devel